 Precipitation.
 The basin received above normal rainfall in 2017.
-The drought condition for San Luis Obispo County improved from exceptional drought (the highest intensity) to abnormally dry (the lowest intensity) during 2017.
+The drought condition for San Luis Obispo County improved from exceptional drought (the highest intensity) to abnormally dry (the lowest intensity) during 2017 (NDMC/USDA/NOAA, 2017).

 Seawater intrusion front movement.
-The seawater intrusion front retreated toward the coast between Fall 2016 and Fall 2017 (an improvement).
+The seawater intrusion front retreated toward the coast between Fall 2016 and Fall 2017 (an improvement), although a portion of the retreat may be due to wellbore flow at metric well LA10, pending further evaluation.

 Basin Yield Metric.
-The Basin Yield Metric improved between 2016 and 2017, and has met the LOBP goal for two consecutive years.
+The Basin Yield Metric decreased between 2016 and 2017 (an improvement), and has met the LOBP goal for two consecutive years.

 Water Level Metric.
-The Water Level Metric improved between Spring 2016 and Spring 2017, but has not reached the target value.
+The Water Level Metric increased between Spring 2016 and Spring 2017 (an improvement), but has not reached the target value.

 Chloride Level Metric.
-The Chloride Metric improved between Fall 2016 and Fall 2017, but has not reached the target value.
+The Chloride Metric decreased between Fall 2016 and Fall 2017 an improvemnt), but has not reached the target value.

 Nitrate Metric.
-The Nitrate Metric did not improve between Winter 2016 and Winter 2017, and has not reached the target value.
+The Nitrate Metric increased between Winter 2016 and Winter 2017 (a deterioration), and has not reached the target value.